BevzaM/BIMarathon2021/Date Visualization/README.md

-# IBRD Data Analysis Project.
+# IBRD Data Analysis Dashboard.
 Welcome to the __IBRD Data Analysis Project__.

-This project will be of interest to people who want to understand the work of the ___"International Bank for Reconstruction and Development"___ ([IBRD](https://en.wikipedia.org/wiki/International_Bank_for_Reconstruction_and_Development)) and find some answers by analyzing data on loans and grants issued.
+The second part of the IBRD Data Analysis Project is the creation of the Dashboard.

+The mission of which is to provide the stakeholders with the opportunity to find quick answers to questions, in an interactive mode.
-# Business Questions:
+## Business Questions:
 * What is the volume of loans and grants issued, as well as their ratio?
 * Which countries were given these loans and in what volume?
 * How much funds are provided and how much of these funds are used?